Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Yan could see where his questions were going, but he wanted to play the game all the way through.
 "You slap the bigger child and send him to his mother.
 Then you teach the small child how to fight back."

 All the Sky-People nodded in unison.
-Daniel waved his hand at them all, at their ships, at the new *‘cloth’* huts they’d set up…
+Daniel waved his hand at them all, at their ships, at the new *‘cloth’* huts they’d set up...

 "Exactly."

 He reached down into the strange green bag next to him and laid something on the stones by the fire.
 The wing-blade and eye of one of the death-bird *‘drones’* that had plagued Yan’s village before they crossed the mountains.

 "You here are adults, of course," he added.
 "But you can’t make steel fly.
 There is still much for you to learn.
 So much to learn that if you did it without any help, it would take your people so long that we cannot even describe to you how many generations would pass.
 And in the meantime, the Enemy fears you and would kill you for what your grandchildren’s grandchildren’s *distant* grandchildren might one day be.
-If you were us, and we were you…what would you do?"
+If you were us, and we were you... what would you do?"

 There was solemn nodding around the fire.
 Nobody bothered to answer the question aloud.